GurdeepSS/nodemon-auto-restart/README.md

 });
 ```

-Use `Command + C` in mac or `Ctrl + C` in windows to stop the currently running server and restart it by using the same command before: `npm run start`.
+Use `Ctrl + C` to stop the currently running server and restart it by using the same command before: `npm run start`.

 Using the curl command again from terminal window we get the desired result: